schuler-robotics/detectword_pico/README.md

 -----------
 This project attempts to show that simpler speech detection techniques than machine learning exist, specifically for word detection on low cost microcontrollers.
 The techniques employed by Detectword_pico provide a reasonably good solution for a voice controlled lamp.

-The Go language (ref-go), and Tinygo compiler (ref-tinygo) are capable and easy to learn tools for embedded systems development.
-Detectword_pico is written with standard Go libraries, with the exception of the fast and efficient DFT implementation from the go-fft package (ref-go-fft).
+The Go language (1), and Tinygo compiler (ref-tinygo) are capable and easy to learn tools for embedded systems development.
+Detectword_pico is written with standard Go libraries, with the exception of the fast and efficient DFT implementation from the go-fft package (9).

 Logistics
 ---------